llllinyl/npir/README.md

 # NPIR

-This is an Rust implementation of the NPIR scheme, a high-throughput NTRU-based single-server PIR scheme, introduiced in "\textsf{NPIR}: High-Throughput Single-Server PIR for Dynamic Database".
+This is an Rust implementation of the NPIR scheme, introduiced in "\textsf{NPIR}".

 ## Build
 To build and run this code, we need some environmental needs and adjustments.